Vertical Farming - Indoor Agriculture

 conventional farming and doesn’t use any pesticides (only sticky traps).

-is the idea of breeding crops to increase their
+is the idea of breeding crops

 nutritional value.
 This can be done either through conventional selective